animals

 Breed: Freedom Rangers

-Food: a diverse organic mix of oats, wheat, corn, barley, peas, alfalfa, soybeans, sesame, canola, kelp and all the grass, bugs and seeds they can forage
+Food: a diverse organic mix of oats, Kernza®, corn, barley, peas, alfalfa, soybeans, kelp and all the grass, bugs and seeds they can forage.

 IMG_5297.jpg